octo-technology/OpenTezos/docs/blockchain-basics/exam.md

 ### Question 3

-Which year was the *Ethereum Yellow Paper* and the *Tezeos White Paper* released?
+Which year were the *Ethereum Yellow Paper* and the *Tezos White Paper* released?

 <ExamCheckbox name="20" isCorrect="false">2013</ExamCheckbox>
 <ExamCheckbox name="21" isCorrect="true">2014</ExamCheckbox>